kimptoc/WoWActivityChromeExt-/README.md

 DONE

+* when button clicked
+  * open new tab showing corresponding WAF page
 * how to debug - hopefully console.log works (it does).
 Also can right click on button to get inspect popup debug window
 * check if url is an armory page
 * extension can open a new tab :)